 Many regulations require periodic reporting on AI system governance.
 Prepare documentation covering:

-AI agents don't operate in isolation.
+AI agents do not operate in isolation.
 They must integrate securely with enterprise infrastructure, SaaS platforms, and legacy systems.

 Modern enterprises run on SaaS applications.
 AI agents need secure access to: